Prashanth1401/TODO-TRACKER-APPLICATION/README.md

 # Todo Application
 # for frontend used Angular framework
-# for backend use SpringBoot
+# for backend used SpringBoot